Dyalog/APLCourse/docs/cells-and-axes.md

 |`⍺⊆⍵`|Partition|
 |`⍺F/⍵` or `⍺F⌿⍵`|Windowed-reduction|

+## Rank vs Axis
+The bracket-axis operator has always been in Dyalog APL.
+The rank operator was introduced in version 14.0.
+They both offer similar functionality, however:

+- some uses of bracket-axis are shorter than their equivalent expression using rank and transpose, and vice versa
+- sometimes it makes sense to think in terms of axes using bracket-axis, other times in terms of cells using the rank operator
+- bracket-axis can only be used with a few particular primitives, whereas the rank operator can be used with any function including those defined by the user
+- bracket-axis works slightly differently depending on the function to which it is applied, whereas the rank operator has consistent behaviour for all functions
+- bracket-axis is special syntax unlike most other operators

+In some ways, bracket-axis can be thought of as [syntactic sugar](https://www.quora.com/What-is-syntactic-sugar-in-programming-languages) for the behaviour of the rank operator in conjunction with dyadic transpose.

+For a more in-depth look at the relationship between function rank and function axis, watch the Dyalog webinars on [Selecting from Arrays](https://dyalog.tv/Webinar/?v=AgYDvSF2FfU) and [The Rank Operator and Dyadic Transpose](https://dyalog.tv/Webinar/?v=zBqdeDJPPRc).

+The [section about older features](./Quirks.md) has some more examples of bracket axis.

-## Problem set
+## Problem set 5
-1. Write a function `FlipBlock` which reverses the columns in each sub-matrix of its argument array.
+1. Write a function `FlipBlock` which reverses the order of rows in each sub-matrix of its argument array.

 	```APL
 	      FlipBlock 2 2 3⍴0 0 0 1 1 1